mtchd/scala-talk/llamas.md

 ---

-Let's make a function that does that...
+Instead, let's make a function that does that...

 ---